mailtolocom/WebAccessibilizer/readme.md

 * div
 simply indicate div elements

-Note that the character "\" indicate that the following are childre of the previous one.
+Note that the character "\" (backslash) indicates that the text after will indicate the children of the previous one.
 In the classical css referencement system it is the space character that do the same thing.

 ### The combobox to choose the type of reference

-Obviously this field is related to the previous field (for the dom element reference) decause it precise if the reference previously typed should find an uniq and precise element or a group of elements.
+Obviously this field is related to the previous field of the dom element reference) because it precises if the reference previously typed should find an unique and precise element or either a group of elements.

 When the value is absolute in this field, the reference should have indicated a only one element;